The Hart Centre is passionate about creating healthy loving relationships, of all kinds.

 Counselling approaches offered are drawn from Family Systems Therapy, Gottman Couples Therapy, Mindfulness, Cognitive Behavioural Therapy, Brief Solution Focused Therapy and Client-centred Therapy.

-Noga is a Psychologist with 25 years experience.
-She enjoys working with couples and families on relationship issues to improve skills in communication, problem solving and conflict resolution.
+Noga is a Registered Psychologist with 25 years experience.
+She enjoys working with individuals and couples on relationship issues to improve skills in communication, problem solving and conflict resolution.
 Initially working with individuals, she witnessed how strong, solid relationships can heal emotional wounds and empower growth.
 She developed expertise in relationship counselling while continuing to work with individuals, children and adolescents on various issues including depression, anxiety, stress, career and life transitions.

 Noga’s approach combines CBT, solution-focused therapy, narrative and psychodynamic perspectives with emphasis on positive psychology.
 Warm, genuine and compassionate, she seeks to create a safe, non-judgemental space to enable clients to open-up and reflect.
 Noga’s strength is keeping a positive focus.
 She empowers clients to set meaningful goals and nurtures their capability to change.
 She builds, and relies on client engagement and commitment as the basis of treatment success, while problem-solving strategies are always discussed and tailored to suit each individual’s need and situation.
 Noga has also worked in corporate and organisational settings, consulting to companies and professional organisations to help individuals and teams to surmount career related issues.